Enhancing Emergency Medicine Education

 Dr. Wanjiku acknowledges that her UWC experience changed and shaped her life for the better.
 UWC gave her a deeper awareness of the world, exposure to different cultures, different approaches to problem-solving; and sharpened her innovation and conflict resolution skills.
 “Attending UWC and the subsequent training I received elevated my scope considerably, and has put me in a better position to achieve my goals and to impact my community.
 I also think that being in the UWC environment really tuned my ear to listen, understand and respect other people’s perspectives no matter how different or shocking they were to mine.
 This skill has really helped me as a physician who has to enter into my patients’ world, listen to their stories and develop therapeutic relationships efficiently and quickly, (since I work in Emergency Medicine).”

-After graduating from Li Po Chun UWC, Grace received a Davis UWC Scholarship to attend Wellesley College in the USA, where she studied Biochemistry and French cultural studies and received “unparalleled support” in every aspect of her college career.
-Academically, she had an amazing young female Cell Biology professor and research mentor who helped shape her professional career.
-Outside of the sciences and being pre-med, Grace was able to study abroad in Copenhagen for a semester and in France for a 3-week winter session.
-Despite the challenges international students sometimes face abroad, at Wellesley Grace was a part of a tight-knit community of international students (mostly UWC alumnae) who provided built-in social support.
-She was also linked to wonderful host parents who provided her a home away from home and who became a second family.
+After graduating from Li Po Chun UWC, Grace received a Davis United World College Scholarship to attend Wellesley College in the USA, where she studied Biochemistry and French cultural studies and received tremendous support in every aspect of her college career.
+Despite the challenges international students sometimes face abroad, at Wellesley, Grace was a part of a tight-knit community of international students (mostly UWC alumnae) who provided built-in social support.
+She was also linked to host parents who provided her a home away from home.

 Dr. Wanjiku travels regularly to Kenya.
 In March 2015, along with other physicians from the Emergency Department at Brown University and in collaboration with faculty from the Surgery Department of Moi University School of Medicine (MUSM), Dr. Wanjiku helped to develop a trauma course adapted for graduating medical students at MUSM.
 She plans to return to Kenya to help train doctors in Emergency Medicine.
 She also hopes to continue developing more innovative ways to provide point-of-care ultrasound training and support for healthcare workers in remote facilities in rural Kenya.
 She started, and hopes to continue developing, a programme to train graduating medical doctors on the management of acutely injured patients.